SIMEXP/Data2Bids/README.md

 If no configuration file is given, it will load https://github.com/SIMEXP/Data2Bids/blob/master/example/config.json.
 You can also use `-c` to provide a path to the configuration.

-To change the input directory, use `-d` to change it, you can also change the output bids directory with `-o`.
+To change the input directory use `-d`, you can also change the output bids directory with `-o`.